needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 This page details how to use and configure OpenXR input within unity.

-For information on how to configure Unity to use OpenXR input, see the [Getting Started](#getting-started) section of this document.
+For information on how to configure Unity to use OpenXR input, refer to the [Getting Started](#getting-started) section.

 ## Overview

 Initially, Unity will provide a controller-based approach to interfacing with OpenXR.
-This will allow existing games and applications that are using Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/) or the [Feature API](https://docs.unity3d.com/Manual/xr_input.html) to continue to use their existing input mechanisms.
+This will allow existing games and applications that are using Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.6/manual/) or the [Feature API](https://docs.unity3d.com/Manual/xr_input.html) to continue to use their existing input mechanisms.

 The Unity OpenXR package provides a set of controller layouts for various devices that you can bind to your actions when using the Unity Input System.
-For more information, see the [Interaction profile features](./index.md#interaction-profile-features) section.
+For more information, visit [Interaction profile features](./index.md#interaction-profile-features).

 To use OpenXR Input, you must select the correct interaction profiles features to send to OpenXR.
 To learn more about OpenXR features in Unity, see the [Interaction profile features](./index.md#interaction-profile-features) page.